ibm-cloud-docs/cloud-databases/reference-monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `count` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 15: The number of connections that were aborted because the client died without closing the connection properly metric metadata" caption-side="top"}
+{: caption="The number of connections that were aborted because the client died without closing the connection properly metric metadata" caption-side="top"}

 #### MySQL The number of threads created to handle connections
 {: #ibm_databases_for_mysql_threads_created}